Apple Pie Filling

 - As a topping for ice cream.
 You can spoon warm apple pie filling over ice cream for a special treat!
 It would be lovely with my Caramel Apple Cheesecake No-Churn Ice Cream or on my vanilla No-Churn Cheesecake Ice Cream.

 - Simply as applesauce.
-Follow the recipe above but cut the apples into chunks so you can cook them into an applesauce.
+Follow the recipe above, but cut the apples into chunks so you can cook them into an applesauce.
+It goes great with pork chops or spoon it onto yogurt.

 - Slip it into a cake.
 Use it between layers of a lovely spiced cake, like my Gluten Free Carrot Cake.
 Or spoon it over slices of Apple Cider Donut Cake.